RJHFMSTR/THORIN/docs/docs/tutorials/sib.md

 ---

-When running the above code, it will also produce the two following figures in folder `pipeline/step3_parental_side_determination/step1_sibling_score/Plots/`, which are the equivalent of the figure from our manuscript.
+When running the above code, it will also produce the two following figures in folder `pipeline/step3_parental_side_determination/step1_sibling_score/Plots/`, which are the equivalent of the figure from our manuscript, but on the 1,000 Genomes Project data.

 **The benchmark figure**: sib\_score.benchmark.jpg